dbos-inc/dbos-docs/docs/python/examples/ai-starter.md

 Congratulations, you've successfully deployed your first AI app to DBOS Cloud!
 You can see your deployed app in the [cloud console](https://console.dbos.dev/).

-### Building a Reliable Storyteller Slackbot
+### Building a Reliable AI Agent

 Want to have some fun?
 Let's add multiple steps and turn this simple Q&A app into a more complex AI agent -- a storyteller Slackbot!
 Add the following lines to `main.py`.
-Note that this is normal Python code, with DBOS specific lines highlighted.
+Note that this is normal Python code, with DBOS-specific lines highlighted.

 ```python showLineNumbers title="main.py"
 #highlight-next-line